Pumpkin-Empire/Pumpkin-Spice-A-Deep-Dive/README.md

 >
 >***
 >
-> **Note:** The first time you run docker-compose will take awhile.
+> **Note:** The first time you run docker-compose will take a while.
 This is due to Docker downloading the requirements for each image.
 Subsequent pipelines will compose much faster.

 With that, your pipeline is running.